FREE EMI Shielding Effectiveness Calculator

-The program provides an estimate of the resultant shielding effectiveness due to ventilation holes needed for heat management or folded metal that form slots on the sides of a board level shield.*
+The calculator provides an estimate of the resultant shielding effectiveness due to ventilation holes needed for heat management or folded metal that form slots on the sides of a board level shield.*

 Enter from 1 (minimum), to 10 (maximum), frequencies of interest in a MHz format.

 Enter the number of holes and/or slots within the calculated l/2 (1/2 wavelength) circular area for each frequency entered.

 Results of Shielding Effectiveness Calculator

 TS=As detailed in the sample below, the shielding effectiveness calculations for both holes and slots are provided as well as cell entry and recommended aperture characteristics per frequency.